-So here are some things you need to make sure to add to the wedding planning to-do lists:
+So here are some things you need to make sure to add to the end of the wedding planning to-do lists:

 2.)
 Getting guests home.
-If you’re going to provide alcohol at your wedding, you need to provide a way for guests to get safely home.
-Whether it’s a cab that has been rented out for the night, or a “tipsy trolley” (as we call them back home), which is a bus system that can be scheduled to pick up guests at a designated time and take them back to their hotel.
-Maybe there is a member of your wedding party that has already stated they won’t be drinking and can help out with taking guests home.
-Either way, it’s essential to make sure everyone gets home safe.
-If an accident occurs after the reception your wedding will surely be thought of as a sore subject for years to come.
+If you’re going to provide alcohol at your wedding.
+You must provide a way for guests to get safely home.
+Whether it’s a cab that has been rented out for the night or a “tipsy trolley” (as we call them back home).
+Which is a bus system that can schedule a pickup of guests at a designated time and take them back to their hotel.
+Maybe a member of your wedding party has stated they won’t be drinking and can help take guests home.
+Either way, it’s essential to make sure everyone gets home safely.
+If an accident occurs after the reception.
+Your wedding will surely be considered a sore subject for years.

 3.)
 Getting your stuff home.
-A few years ago I attended a wedding where the bride and groom had everyone meet at a local beach for the ceremony and reception.
-As many of the guests walked, and brought their individual presents, at the end of the night there were no vehicles at the reception.
+A few years ago, I attended a wedding where the bride and groom had everyone meet at a local beach for the ceremony and reception.
+Since it was a local beach many guests walked and brought their individual presents.
+However, at the end of the night, there were no vehicles at the reception.
 This wouldn’t have been a problem except there were quite a bit of presents.
-Someone had to make the trek back up to the hotel, pick up a car and drive back down to get the presents.
-Naturally it wasn’t a huge deal, but it was still a pain in the neck.
+So someone had to make the trek back up to the hotel, pick up a car and drive back down to get the presents.
+Naturally, it wasn’t a huge deal.
+It was still a pain in the neck.

-Make sure you have a way to get everything from the reception that you’re keeping back to your home or hotel room.
-This includes presents, leftover cake and food (if you didn’t have a caterer), whatever flowers or decorations you need to preserve (many florists allow you to return flowers for a small refund, provided they are in good condition the next day) and anything that can’t be left in its current location (stereo equipment on a beach, for example).
+Make sure you can get everything from the reception you’re keeping back to your home or hotel room.
+This includes presents, leftover cake and food (if you didn’t have a caterer), whatever flowers or decorations you need to preserve, and anything that can’t be left in its current location.

 Lily’s Bridal – Maryland’s Premier Bridal Boutique – Offering Wedding Dresses up to size 30, Bridesmaids Dresses, Mother’s Dresses, and Tuxedo Rentals.
 Call to book your appointment or schedule online.